-Sharon Van Etten wants fans and critics to know that if anyone is holding back her career, it’s herself.
+Sharon Van Etten wants fans and critics to know that if anyone is holding her back, it’s herself.

 “Everyone I work with is like, ‘Grow, grow, grow!’ ” said the 33-year-old, New York-based songwriter.
 “They want me to make the jump to a bigger venue wherever I think I can, but I’m like, ‘No, no. I like where I am.
 I want to play it safe and play places I’m comfortable in.’ ”

-As a music lover, Van Etten is keenly aware of the audience experience at her shows, from the quality of the sound mix to the sight lines to the stage, and her best way of controlling that is to slow her march toward bigger concert venues.
+As a music lover, Van Etten is keenly aware of the audience experience at her shows, from the quality of the sound mix to the sight lines to the stage.
+Her best way of controlling that is to slow her march toward bigger concert venues.

 “I don’t want to jinx it,” said Van Etten, who plays the 500-capacity Bluebird Theater on June 24 to promote new album “Are We There.”
 “Growing doesn’t appeal to me.
 And who knows if people will like this album as much as the last one?
 I don’t want the added pressure.”

 It’s a counterintuitive move from a business perspective, and one any manager or agent would likely knock.
-It’s also an entirely different thing than being one’s own worst enemy, as many people (and creative types in particular) can be once their careers become ascendant.
+But it’s also an entirely different thing than being one’s own worst enemy, as many people (and creative types in particular) can attest to being once their careers become ascendant.

-But despite the occasional kinship to the moody, downcast music of Lana Del Rey, whose pre-packaged textures and tones are begging to become the soundtrack to a fashionable drug habit, Van Etten writes about small, human things — minus the calculated emotional remove.
+But despite the occasional kinship to the moody, downcast music of Lana Del Rey, whose pre-packaged textures and tones pretty much beg to become the soundtrack to a fashionable drug habit, Van Etten writes about small, human things — minus the calculated emotional remove.

 Mid-tempo numbers like “Taking Chances” and “Our Love” balance a folk-indebted nakedness familiar to fans of Neko Case with the spare arrangements of Springsteen’s quieter moments (he remains an idol of Van Etten’s, who was also born in New Jersey) and Cat Power’s louder ones.

 Between the hummingbird highs and coffee-rich lows, Van Etten’s supple voice also finds moments of relatability and humor.
-“Are We There” may have been written in the wake of a sinking, long-term relationship, but a close listen reveals Van Etten to be more self-aware than delicately pretentious.
+“Are We There” may have been written in the wake of a sinking, long-term relationship, but a close listen reveals Van Etten is more self-aware than delicately pretentious.

 “That’s the side of me people won’t see if they don’t go to a show or meet me and talk to me,” said Van Etten, whose Denver concert falls in the middle of a 42-date international tour that began last month and ends in the U.K. on Aug.
 16.